 The Technology Department concentrates on network infrastructure, connectivity, information security, hardware and non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.
 The department is headed by Mr. Tom Kinane, Director for Technology, and reports to Mr. James Jennings, Assistant Superintendent for Finance & Operations/CSBO.

 The IT Department concentrates on instructional practices and how technology can be used to impact teaching and learning.
 IT also provides support on Google app-related issues.
-The department is headed by Mr. Aaron Celmer, Director for Instructional Technology, and reports to Dr. Leah Gauthier, Assistant Superintendent for Curriculum & Instruction.
+The department is headed by Mr. Aaron Celmer, Director for Instructional Technology, and reports to the District's Director for Curriculum & Instruction.

-District 401 is not entirely 1:1.
-That is, we don’t provide each of our students at every school with his or her own internet-connected device.
-However, under the District Technology Initiative adopted in 2016, Elmwood Park High School became 1:1 by the start of the 2018-19 school year (each student will receive a Chromebook), and Elm Middle School followed suit in January 2019.
-In addition, Elmwood and John Mills students have increased their use of digital technology significantly.
+Prior to COVID-19, under the District Technology Initiative adopted in 2016, Elmwood Park High School became 1:1 by the start of the 2018-19 school year (each student received a Chromebook), and Elm Middle School followed suit in January 2019.
+In addition, Elmwood and John Mills students increased their use of digital technology significantly.

 As approved by the Board of Education in May 2016, District 401's Technology Initiative called for every student at Elmwood Park High School to be equipped with a laptop device by 2018-19, with Elm Middle School students to follow by 2019-20.
 Both of those goals have been achieved.
 EPHS became 1:1 in August 2018, and Elm became 1:1 in January 2019.

-Meanwhile, Elmwood and John Mills elementary schools benefited from the movement of existing laptop carts from the high school and middle school, so that all teachers and students have increased opportunities for the instructional uses of technology throughout the day.
+Meanwhile, Elmwood and John Mills elementary schools benefited from the movement of existing laptop carts from the high school and middle school, so that all teachers and students saw increased opportunities for technology use throughout the day.